Food By Themes

 Guiga is one of Tanjong Pagar’s best-known Korean restaurants, especially because of their Korean barbecue offerings.
 The casual diner offers cosy booth seats that can accommodate large groups with some privacy—and you’ll definitely want to dine with at least two to three others given the substantial portions here.

-If you’re opting for K-BBQ, order their sets, which start from $68++, and come with a mix of pork and beef.
+If you’re opting for K-BBQ, order their sets, which start from $68++, and come with a mix of pork and chicken.
 You can request for their staff to barbecue for you if you don’t feel like DIY.
 Else, feast on their wide selection of classic Korean dishes, from soups to stews, pancakes to fried rice.
 Come by at lunch and enjoy Korean marinated raw crab sets for just $23++!
 The value for money here is truly hard to beat.

 Check out our Guiga review.